FulyaDemirkan/JDBCHelper/README.md

 No installation is required.

 ## How to Run ##
-This .jar file must be added projects as a Library.
+This .jar file must be added to projects as a Library.

 ## Technologies Used ##
 Java